 How Much Money Should the Tooth Fairy Leave?

-I am one of the many parents here at eLuxury and, after much discussion, we are all fairly on the same page as far as dollars per tooth goes.
+I am one of the many parents here at eLuxury, and after much discussion, we are all fairly on the same page as far as dollars per tooth goes.
 If you asked everyone here how much they received for their pearly whites as a child, that number drastically differs from what we give our little ones today.
-I received a dollar for my first lost tooth way back in 1996 and some parents are leaving $5-$10 nowadays!
-So, what’s the happy medium?
-Let's find out!
+I received a dollar for my first lost tooth way back in 1996, and some parents are leaving $5-$10 nowadays!

-Let’s Talk Money, People
+Let’s Talk Money, People.

 When that first pearly white is lost, the one that causes you to realize that your baby is growing up, it is our opinion that it is worth a pretty penny.
 A cool $10 or $20 is a fair price for that first tooth.
 Seeing their faces light up in the morning is so worth that amount of money in our eyes.